-TiVo Premiere supports broadcast antenna input, so you can use it to record free digital TV!
+TiVo Roamio supports broadcast antenna input, so you can use it to record free digital TV!
 TiVo has the best user interface in the industry, and their units are reliable, and offer Internet access to YouTube, Netflix, Hulu Plus, and other services.
 The Roamio series lets you watch what you record on your iPad or iPhone.

 However, what I hate about TiVo is the $14.99 monthly fee.
 As a "free TV" purist, I really don't like having to pay a fee just get program information.
 As of this writing in 2013, you can pay $499 for a lifetime subscription to the service as an alternative.
 Although I love the TiVo hardware and interface, I just can't bring myself to pay these fees.
 But, some people swear by these boxes, and maybe it's right for you.

-Then, I "upgraded" to a high-def TV tuner card (Pinnacle Systems PCTV 800i), and it's never worked with Windows Media Center.
+Then, I "upgraded" to a high-def TV tuner card (Pinnacle Systems PCTV 800i), and was sorry I did.
+It's never worked with Windows Media Center.
 It has it's own software but the user interface is vastly inferior.

 If you don't mind messing with software, drivers, and so forth, this could be a good solution for recording broadcast shows.
 But, I wouldn't recommend this unless you are a pretty advanced computer tweaker.
 I've had problems with each of the tuner cards that I've tried, which is why I can't recommend any particular ones here.

-Wouldn't it be great if you could record shows you find on the Internet?
+This service lets you record TV that you get off of the Internet, as opposed to broadcast TV.
 For example, say you want to record a TV episode from Hulu, or a video from YouTube.
 PlayLater is a service that lets you do this.
 Cost is $39.99 for a lifetime license.
 You install the software on your computer and choose from channels to record from.
 Current channels include Netflix, Hulu, and many network and cable TV websites.
 I personally have not tried it, but a reader recommended it.
 Let me know what you think!